abinit/abinit/doc/tutorial/gwr1.md

 authors: MG
 ---

-# First tutorial on GWR (GW in real-space and imaginary axis)
+# First tutorial on GWR (GW in real-space and imaginary time)

 ## The quasi-particle band structure of Silicon in the GW approximation.

-This tutorial aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham (KS) eigenvalues in the GW approximation using the GWR code
+This tutorial aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham (KS) eigenvalues in the on-shot GW approximation using the GWR code

 The user should be familiarized with the four basic tutorials of ABINIT, see the [tutorial home page](/tutorial).